HackTestes/MemoryScanner/README.md

     * [x] Make the parallel search code a routine, to improve on testing and improve readability of the Glue code

+    * [ ] Improve the OS Interface API, since it is really weird right now (I pass the process and its handle in separate variables which is redundant)
+        * Code search: "TODO: IMPROVE THE API"
+        * Why am I doing this: I am doing this because the handle is private and I am also sharing internal process structures for testing (the fake memory regions)

+    * [ ] Investigate STATUS_STACK_BUFFER_OVERRUN on ThreadPool implementation
+        * Explanation: calling unwrap in ThreadPool Drop (channel send) could cause Stack Overruns (STATUS_STACK_BUFFER_OVERRUN) on safe Rust (huh)
+        * How to reproduce it: 1.call panic in the task; 2.call wait_all(); 3.
+Wait for Drop to be called.
+Current workaround: don't call unwrap
+        * Affected test: TestPanickingThreads
+        * Code search: "TODO INVESTIGATE"

 * Performance optimization

     * [x] Use threads pools in the search